smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-dependent.rst

    input is set right after where ``R`` matched.  ``S`` is the post-context of ``R``.

-   The case where the repeated or optional end of ``R`` matches the beginning of ``S`` is handled by a *philosophical cut* to avoid the 'dangerous trailing context' :cite:`Paxson1995flex` problem [#f1]_.
-The 'philosophical cut' modifies the post context, so that the core pattern matches as long as possible.
+   There is a special circumstance where post-contexts are problematic: the 'dangerous trailing context' :cite:`Paxson1995flex` problem [#f1]_.
+This is the case where a repeated or optional end of ``R`` matches the beginning of ``S``.
+Quex handles this case by a *philosophical cut*.
+This procedure modifies the post context, so that the core pattern matches as long as possible.
 This is in accordance with the longest match, which is Quex's philosophy of analysis.